 For millions of addicts worldwide, the Twelve Steps and Traditions provide the blueprint to break free from the never-ending cycle of addiction and towards a life of healing and hope that can be found in sobriety.
-If you are starting your journey towards recovery and are beginning to work the Steps you will notice that each step is a milestone in your journey to recovery and has a theme that you must understand and work through before you can move on.
+If you are starting your journey toward recovery and are beginning to work on the Steps you will notice that each step is a milestone in your journey to recovery and has a theme that you must understand and work through before you can move on.
 In the earliest steps, you understand the concept of powerlessness in terms of your addiction and learn that you need to turn things over to a Higher Power to help you break free from your addiction.

 Once you move past that you learn to the importance of taking a personal inventory of all the flaws that had kept you stuck in your addiction and have the courage to confess to those you love the nature of your wrongs.
 When you move to the Sixth Step, you are preparing to take an important step in your recovery but getting ready to let go of defects.
 What does that really mean in terms of your recovery?
 What is the principle behind the Sixth Step?
 What is its importance?

-What is the Sixth Step and What Is The Principle Behind It?
+What Is the Sixth Step and What Is the Principle Behind It?

 While different 12 step groups word the Steps differently, the following is the Sixth Step of Alcoholics Anonymous:

 “Were entirely ready to have God remove all these defects of character”